Soham-Bhattacharjee-work/WeatherApp/README.md

-This is a weather app built by me.This app fetches data by using the openweathermap api  with respect to city names.
+This is a weather android app built by me.This app fetches data by using the openweathermap api  with respect to city names.
 For better representation I used the lottie animation for creatng an animated splash Screen,Search icon and an animated header file.